NOS (nitrous oxide): Advice for using more safely

-Understanding nitrous oxide
+Understand nitrous oxide

-Nitrous oxide is a Class C drug and it is therefore illegal to have it in your possession.
+Nitrous oxide is a Class C drug and it is illegal to have it in your possession.

 There are some exceptions for people who use nitrous oxide in their work, such as medical or culinary staff.
 You might be expected to show evidence that you have nitrous oxide for a legitimate reason.
-It is illegal to have it on you without one of these reasons.

 You can be arrested and charged for having nitrous oxide in your possession.
 You might get an unlimited fine, a visible community punishment, or a caution which will appear on your criminal record.
-If you get caught multiple times, you could even get a prison sentence of up to two years.
+If you get caught multiple times, you could receive a prison sentence of up to two years.

 There are also laws against drug driving like there are for drink driving.